Biotech Gene Therapy Names Juno, Kite, And bluebird bio Still Have Room To Run

 In geographies where treatment is available, patients with TDT receive chronic blood transfusion regimens.
 These regimens consist of regular infusions with units of packed RBC, or pRBC, usually every three to five weeks, to maintain hemoglobin levels and control symptoms of the disease.

 The only potentially curative therapy for β-thalassemia today is allogeneic HSCT.
-However, complications of allogeneic HSCT include risk of engraftment failure in unrelated human-leukocyte-antigen, or HLA, matched patients, risk of life-threatening infection, and risk of GVHD -- a common complication in which donor immune cells (white blood cells in the graft) recognize the cells of the recipient (the host) as “foreign” and attack them.
-As a result of these challenges, allogeneic HSCT can lead to significantly high mortality rates, particularly in patients treated with cells from a donor who is not a matched sibling, and in older patients.
-Overall, TDT remains a devastating disease, with an unmet medical need.
+However, complications of allogeneic HSCT include risk of engraftment failure in unrelated human-leukocyte-antigen, or HLA, matched patients, risk of life-threatening infection, and risk of GVHD - a common complication in which donor immune cells (white blood cells in the graft) recognize the cells of the recipient (the host) as “foreign” and attack them.
+As a result of these challenges, allogeneic HSCT can lead to significantly high mortality rates, particularly in patients treated with cells from a donor who is not a matched sibling and in older patients.
+Overall, TDT remains a devastating disease with an unmet medical need.

 The Northstar Study (HGB-204) – Phase I/II clinical study in subjects with TDT

-The Northstar study is a single-dose, open-label, non-randomized, multi-site phase I/II clinical study in the US, Australia, and Thailand to evaluate the safety and efficacy of the LentiGlobin product candidate in increasing hemoglobin production and eliminating or reducing transfusion dependence following treatment.
+The Northstar study is a single-dose, open-label, non-randomized, multi-site Phase I/II clinical study in the US, Australia, and Thailand to evaluate the safety and efficacy of the LentiGlobin product candidate in increasing hemoglobin production and eliminating or reducing transfusion dependence following treatment.
 In March 2014, the first subject with TDT was treated in this study, and, in May 2016, the study was fully enrolled.

 The study enrolled 18 adults and adolescents.
 To be eligible for enrollment, subjects had to be between 12 and 35 years of age, with a diagnosis of TDT, and received at least 100 mL/kg/year of pRBCs or more than or equal to eight transfusions of pRBCs per year in each of the two years preceding enrollment.